What Makes a Cheetah So Fast?

 So just how can this big cat accelerate faster than a Ferrari?
 On the exterior, the cheetah is the most slender of the big cats; its lightweight body (weighing about 80-140 lbs.), small head and long legs are designed for aerodynamics.
 Structurally, the cheetah has a unique, flexible spine, which allows for extreme flexion and extension while running at top speeds.
 In spine flexion, when the cat’s legs are directly underneath its body, the scapula and hip are able to rotate to such an extreme angle that the cheetah’s front and hind legs overlap.
 To reach extension, the spine recoils like a spring propelling the cheetah’s legs out; it is this portion of the gait where the cheetah is able to reach strides up to 25 feet.
 Lastly, the cheetah is equipped with blunt, semi-retractable claws, which function similarly to soccer cleats.
 Since its claws never fully retract, like other big cats, they are always at-the-ready to provide powerful traction to the ground.

-Watch this new National Geographic video for the pure, stunning beauty of a cheetah running at top speed.
+Want to witness the pure, stunning beauty of a cheetah running at top speed?
+Watch the video below.

 Observing the cheetah’s gait in slow motion makes the dynamics of the flexible spine easily detectable.
 You’ll notice that only one foot at time makes contact with the ground all the while, the cheetah’s gaze is unfaltering – it is locked and loaded on its prey.
 See the claws?
 Unlike other big cats, they only partially retract.
 Watch all the way through for bonus behind-the-scenes footage.